razzp/bossy-boots/README.md

 <h2 id="Abstractions">Common use-case wrappers</h2>

 While the overarching `...InstanceOf()` and `...TypeOf()` methods are powerful and flexible, they too may become gratuitous for repetitive checks.
-To this end Bossy Boots also includes a collection of methods which abstract common checks.
+To this end, Bossy Boots also includes a collection of methods which abstract away common checks.
-These methods only require a value.

 **Example:**